ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

     }
 }
 ```
 As in the coin flip example, we create a private class implementing ActionListener - specifically meant to interact with buttons & textfields - that will run when any of the buttons is clicked.
+Notice that here we're giving the private class a name - some practice would make such a private class "anonymous", but the logic is harder to follow when you do that.

 The randomizer generates a number 0 to 2, and this icon is chosen for the computer's play.
 Since all we're doing is displaying, we don't need anything more complicated than this.
+Notice that this avoids a complicated if / else or switch structure.

 Here we get to see a nice trick.
 Since this is a listener for four different buttons, we need to know which caused the event.
-We could also have handled this by creating four separate private classes, but this is considerably more readable.
+We could also have handled this by creating four separate private classes, but this is  more readable.
 Since each button is an object, e.getSource() will match whichever one sent it, so we can use the if / else structure to run different code.

 Note that each is very similar.
 We set the icon for the player's label to the appropriate image, then we set the computer label's icon to the random choice made earlier.